jongositem/telegram_fwd/README.md

 # Telegram Message Forwarder Bot

 A Python bot that automatically forwards messages from Contact A to Contact B using Telegram's user account API.
+Designed for easy deployment with Docker.

 ## Features